Feeling Down-Help To End Low Moods And Feelings Of Hopelessness

 - "Today, good things will happen"

-- "I feel calm and at peace"
+- "I feel calm and at peace, now!"

 Try not to attach any conditions to your better feeling thoughts.
 Choose general good well-being thoughts.